mattwach/matrix_clock/README.md

     Pico.

 > VDD on the Pico is a direct passthrough to the USB power so it's the
-> USB regulator (wall adapter, computer) and the PCB traces of the Pico that are
+> USB regulator (wall adapter or computer) and the PCB traces of the Pico that are
 > the main power bottlenecks.

-> If you don't us use the NCP380, simply connect the 5V directly to the LED.
+> If you don't us use the NCP380, simply connect the Pico VDD pin directly to the LED.
 > Keep the 100u capacitor for noise purposes.

 In terms of layout, here is the kicad layout for the schematic above (with ground plane hidden):